StarRocks/starrocks/docs/administration/Profiling.md

 ### Table Type Selection

-StarRocks supports three table types: Duplicate Key table, Aggragate Key table, Unique Key table, and Primary Key table.
+StarRocks supports four table types: Duplicate Key table, Aggragate Key table, Unique Key table, and Primary Key table.
 All three are sorted by KEY.

 * AGGREGATE KEY: When the AGGREGATE KEY is the same, the old and new records are aggregated.
 The currently supported aggregate functions are SUM, MIN, MAX, REPLACE.
 Aggregate table can aggregate data in advance, which is suitable for reporting and multi-dimensional analyses.